December 2022.

 We cannot become conscious of cultural norms unless they are contrasted with some other phase of culture when the rules were different.

 Popol Vuh.
 The story of this text is fascinating but I didn't have space to expand on it within a review which had to be essentially about Martin Thom.
 I think it is fair to call it “pre-Columbian” although physically any text we have is much after Columbus.
-There is no “Mayan codex” of it but it was collected by Spanish priests around 1560 and then printed in the mid-19th century from their manuscripts.
+There is no “Mayan codex” of it, but it was written down in Maya by people (who were possibly Maya landowners) in the Latin alphabet around 1560, and then printed in the mid-19th century from their manuscript.
+The Spanish crown was trying to increase its revenue and tighten up in the 1550s, and the manuscript is probably a titulo, a narrative claim to lordship of certain lands, for use in a court.

 “In the 1550s, in Santa Cruz del Quiché, a town constructed about a mile from the ruins of K’umarcaaj, someone wrote a compilation of the K’iche’s tzijs which were found in distinct places – not only wujs – at the moment of the Spanish invasion, composed in Western style (Latin characters, paper and ink).
 We do not know if this was a single and unique version, or one of many copies; we also do not know why they were written in this way.
 What is certain is that these texts were selected and set down in a certain sequence that did not exist as such prior to 1524; the content, however, is of the pre-colonial era“

-[[tzij narrative; not sure what a wuj is.]
+[[tzij is narrative; not sure what a wuj is, although it is the same word as "vuh".]

 "Around 1701–3, the Dominican friar Francisco Ximénez, while at the church of San Pablo Chuilá, in Chichicastenango, obtained one of the versions of this antique manuscript, laboriously copied the K’iche’ text, and translated it into Spanish"

-I asked the question if it could be a fake, like certain other “primordial” books, but this seems not to be true and reportedly scholars collected texts from oral recitation in the 20th century and they correspond to the 1703 Popol Vuh.
+I asked the question if it could be a fake, like certain other “primordial” books, but this seems not to be true, and reportedly scholars collected texts from oral recitation in the 20th century, and they correspond to the 1703 Popol Vuh.
+(The correspondences may involve a "core" which allows all the details to differ, the modern recitals may not be Qu'iche - I have been unable to tie this down.)

 "These grammars can be first accessed through the great historic-cosmogonic narratives that Gordon Brotherston calls ‘the books of the Fourth World’, and include texts such as the Ayvu Rapyta (Origin of the Human Language) of the Tupi-Guarani, the Runa Indio (Huarochirí Manuscript) of the Quechua, the Nueva Corónica y Buen Gobierno by Felipe Guamán Poma de Ayala, the Popol Vuh (Book of Counsel) of the K’iche-Maya and the Books of Chilam Balam (‘Books of the Wizard-Jaguar’) of the Maya; the Amoxtli (painted books) produced by Nahuatl tlacuilos;"